D&O Insurance: 5 Common Sources of Liability for Businesses

 If employees are mistreated during any phase of their employment, they may bring their concerns to the organization’s management team.
-If employees feel that their concerns have been not been addressed in a sufficient manner, they may see legal action as a means of rectifying their grievances.
+If employees feel that their concerns have not been addressed sufficiently, they may see legal action as a means of rectifying their grievances.

 Common employment practices claims against directors and officers include the following allegations:

 - Failure to address health and safety concerns

 Government and Regulatory Authorities

 Governmental and regulatory authorities exist to monitor the environment in which organizations operate.
 These bodies help ensure that directors and officers and the organizations they control conduct their activities fairly and lawfully.

 Government and regulatory bodies monitor compliance with a broad range of laws, including the following: